 Healesville Sanctuary – Healesville Sanctuary is one of Australia’s most loved tourist attractions and the best place in Victoria to see and interact with native Australian wildlife.
 The Sanctuary is committed to fighting wildlife extinction and offers visitors the opportunity to come close up to unique Australian animals in a stunning bushland setting.

-Yarra Valley Chocolaterie and Ice Creamery – One of my most favourite local places.
-Enjoy abundant free chocolate tastings.
+Yarra Valley Chocolaterie and Ice Creamery – Enjoy abundant free chocolate tastings.
 Watch the European Chocolatiers hand craft over 250 different chocolate products.
 Indulge in a delicious selection of ice creams.
 Relax at the café specialising in decadent sweet treats and let the children run and play in the expansive lawns and gardens.

 Healesville.biz – Healesville’s online directory.
 Find all you need to for your visit here in one place.